EmmaJane22/memory-game/README.md

 The game was tested by several members of my friends and family.
 They all reported that it worked without any functionality or responsivness issues on all devices and browsers.
 They commented positively on the ease of use, and the clarity of the images, the only exception being on the iPhone mini, who reported that the words were too small to be easily read.

-I manually tested the game throughout the process using Chrome DevTools to test the responsiveness on different screen sizes during the development process.
-Coding alert boxes allowed me to test that functions were working during the process.

 Feature | Outcome | Pass/Fail
 --- | --- | ---